 - The Rules are supported by practice material which describes actions a State agency should consider taking to apply best procurement practice.
 Practice notes are available alongside the Rules at www.wa.gov.au.

 Part A - Rules that apply to practitioners and State agencies

-- Rules A and B General procurement requirements
+- Sections A and B General procurement requirements

-- Rule D Market approach and contract formation
+- Section D - Market approach and contract formation

 Part B - Rules relating to State agency governance